sangche/quorum/README.md

 * Change number of replicas in the cluster by changing `nodes` attribute in application.conf for your own configuration.

-Note: INFO messages should be DEBUG messages, but it's intentional to avoid too many DEBUG messages output from cluster system.

 Note: This is quick 'proof of idea' initial implementation and so lots of potential bugs are expected.